 First-Year Seminars are 3-credit hour, faculty-taught courses that introduce KU freshmen to the intellectual life and research culture of the university.
 First-Year Seminars focus on exciting content areas connected to the faculty member’s own expertise and provide students with the opportunity to learn skills critical to their success as college students.
 FYSs prioritize student-faculty interaction and have fewer than 20 students enrolled per section.
 Each FYS offering is unique, but all are organized to satisfy the critical thinking learning outcome for the KU Core:

-Critical Thinking.
-FYSs meet Goal 1, Learning Outcome 1 of the KU Core: Students will be able to analyze and evaluate assumptions, claims, evidence, arguments, and forms of expression; select and apply appropriate interpretive tools.
+Students will be able to analyze and evaluate assumptions, claims, evidence, arguments, and forms of expression; select and apply interpretive tools.

-- FYSs include an integrative assignment or project that will be used to gauge students’ achievement of the critical thinking learning outcome for the purposes of course and program evaluation.
+- Seminars include an integrative assignment and plan for gauging students’ achievement of the critical thinking learning outcome.

 Please review the “About the Program” page for more information about program learning outcomes and required elements.